 Dearth of Details

 Painting a portrait of Yishmael is a complex challenge, in large part because of the paucity of Biblical source material.
-Yishmael himself appears by name in five chapters in the Torah: Bereshit 16 tells of his birth and the events leading up to it, Bereshit 17 recounts Avraham's concern for his (Yishmael's) future and his circumcision, Bereshit 25 notes his role in burying Avraham and records his death and descendants,1 and Bereshit 28 and 36 mention that his daughter2 married Esav.
+Yishmael himself appears by name in five chapters in the Torah: Bereshit 16 tells of his birth and the events leading up to it, Bereshit 17 recounts Avraham's concern for Yishmael's future and his circumcision, Bereshit 25 notes Yishmael's role in burying Avraham and records his death and descendants,1 and Bereshit 28 and 36 mention that his daughter2 married Esav.
 However, none of these narratives reveal much about the nature of Yishmael's character.

 There are two verses which are of critical import in evaluating Yishmael's character.
 The first of these is the description of Yishmael found in the forecast of Hashem's messenger to Hagar in Bereshit 16: